-ableBanking (internet division of Northeast Bank) is the latest bank to become a player in the nationally available 1-year CD rate race, by adding 30 bps to its 1-year CD (1.70% APY).
-The minimum deposit is $1k, with a balance cap of $240k.
+In October, ableBanking (internet division of Northeast Bank) became a player in the nationally available 1-year CD rate race, by adding 30 bps to its 1-year CD (1.70% APY).
+Two months later, ableBanking has added an additional 5 bps to the 1-year CD, placing it at the top of the rate pile.
+The 1-year CD can be opened with a $1k minimum deposit; there is a balance cap of $240k.

 The 1-year CD was part of the product line when ableBanking opened its virtual doors in 2012.
 Four months after the 1-year CD debuted, the rate rose to 1.12% for about a month, which I noted was "especially competitive" in a November 2012 blog post.
-(Five years later, a 1.12% APY wouldn’t merit a second look.)
-For most of the next five years, the 1-year CD’s APY was at 1.00% or lower, not garnering much attention.
-In May, the rate rose from 0.65% APY to 1.40% APY, and this week’s bump to 1.70% APY finally put the 1-year CD back in good stead.
+(Five years later, a 1.12% APY is not even in the ball park.)
+For most of the next five years, the 1-year CD’s APY was at 1.00% or lower, not attracting much attention.
+In the past seven months, the 1-year CD has added 100 bps, rescuing it from rate oblivion.

 In a Live Chat, CSR stated that “a certificate with a term of less than three years has an early withdrawal penalty of 90 days simple interest on the amount withdrawn.”
 CSR also mentioned that partial withdrawals are now allowed; in the past, if any of the principal was withdrawn early, the CD was closed.